 Senior Living began in Victoria, BC in June 2004, with the launch of a magazine that was soon being distributed the length of Vancouver Island.
 From an initial distribution of 10,000 magazines, Senior Living grew to an island wide readership of over 60,000 in less than 3 years.
 A hit from the start, over 60% of readers say they read Senior Living from cover to cover, testament to its popularity and reputation for quality content page after page.

-Senior Living magazines are distributed in locations with high senior traffic, such as senior and recreation activity centres, libraries, larger independent and assisted living residences, grocery stores, pharmacies, etc.
+Senior Living magazines are distributed in locations with high senior traffic, such as grocery stores, libraries, pharmacies, etc.

 Second Magazine Launched in 2006

 In November 2006, Senior Living launched a second magazine in Vancouver.
 This magazine was distributed throughout the municipalities of the Lower Mainland and garnered a readership of over 50,000 within a few short years.

 Pharmasave joined as a major distributor of Senior Living magazine in all its stores throughout British Columbia in 2008.